What advice should GPs give patients about nutrition and exercise?

 Diet and nutrition

-Specific information is given in other sections on use of calcium and vitamin D in patients with osteoporosis.
+Specific information is given in other sections on use of calcium and vitamin D in patients with osteoporosis or patients living in residential or care homes.

 The recommended daily intake of calcium is 700 mg for adults.
 A pint of milk a day or equivalent, together with a balanced diet of other foods should be sufficient.